Lesson 1: The Flow of Love and Identity "in Christ"

 Then, the flow of love will naturally play out:

-2) We can let God's love and grace work in us, and then
+- We can let God's love and grace work in us

 When we are able to freely receive and give love in relationships proportionately in this way, the need of our hearts for love is satisfied and brokenness is healed.